oroinc/platform/UPGRADE-1.5.md

 - `Tools\ExtendConfigDumper` constant `ENTITY` has been deprecated
 - Naming of proxy classes for extended entities has been changed to fix naming conflicts
 - Adding of extended fields to form has been changed.
 From now `form.additional` is not available in TWIG template, because extended fields are added to main form and have  `extra_field` flag.
 The following statement can be used to loop through extended fields in TWIG template: `{% for child in form.children if child.vars.extra_field is defined and child.vars.extra_field %}`.
+- Extend entity generation changes: all entities that replace their copies via `class_alias` will be generated as **abstract** classes in order to allow to use them in the middle of **doctrine inheritance hierarchy**.
+This changes affect only entities with `type=Extend`(they actually doctrine `mappedSuperclass`es)
+- Added possibility to define **discriminator map** entries on child level using annotation `@Oro\Bundle\EntityExtendBundle\Annotation\ORM\DiscriminatorValue("VALUE")`.
+  This is useful when auto-generated strategy fails due to duplication of short class names in the hierarchy.

 ####OroIntegrationBundle:
 - `Oro\Bundle\IntegrationBundle\Entity\Channel#getEnabled` deprecated in favor of `isEnabled` of the same class